 How can I verify the value on my property?

-Market (sales) information from the most recent reappraisal.
+View the market (sales) information from the most recent reappraisal.
 (From the Assessment Process page, choose Reappraisal Sales from the bar on the left).
 A staff member can assist you in locating the sales that are similar to your property.
 For more recent sales, go to the Property Record Search, and choose 'Sales Search'.
 Select criteria to help narrow the search.

 Where do I find sales of properties that are comparable to my property?

 Market (sales) information is also available on our Reappraisal Sales page.
 All sales of properties are recorded with the Clerk & Recorder’s Office.
 These recorded documents are then used to update the Assessor’s records.
 This data is public information and we will gladly show you how to obtain the required information.
 A Real Estate office is another good source for information on sold properties.

 What is a "Sales Study Period?"